paritytech/substrate-api-sidecar/calc/README.md

 ## About

-This package is generated from a Rust crate using `wasm-bindgen` and was initially developed solely to use as a dependency for `substrate-api-sidecar`.
+This package is generated from the [`calc`](https://github.com/paritytech/substrate-api-sidecar/tree/master/calc) Rust crate using `wasm-bindgen` and was initially developed solely to use as a dependency for `substrate-api-sidecar`.
 We are now offering this package as a standalone through the npm registry.

 ## Usage

-Example usage for the package can be found in Sidecar's [staking payout service](https://github.com/paritytech/substrate-api-sidecar/blob/master/src/services/accounts/AccountsStakingPayoutsService.ts) and Sidecar's [block service](https://github.com/paritytech/substrate-api-sidecar/blob/master/src/services/blocks/BlocksService.ts)
+Example usage for the package can be found in Sidecar's [staking payout service](https://github.com/paritytech/substrate-api-sidecar/blob/master/src/services/accounts/AccountsStakingPayoutsService.ts) and Sidecar's [block service](https://github.com/paritytech/substrate-api-sidecar/blob/master/src/services/blocks/BlocksService.ts).

 ## Contributing